input-output-hk/marlowe-cardano/marlowe/cli-doc/export.md

     $ marlowe-cli export --help

-    Usage: marlowe-cli export [--testnet-magic INTEGER] [--stake-address ADDRESS] --datum-account-hash PUB_KEY_HASH
+    Usage: marlowe-cli export [--testnet-magic INTEGER] [--stake-address ADDRESS] [--roles-currency CURRENCY_SYMBOL]
-                              --datum-account-value LOVELACE
-                              --datum-min-slot MIN_SLOT
+                              --contract-file CONTRACT_FILE --state-file STATE_FILE
                               --redeemer-min-slot SLOT_NUMBER
                               --redeemer-max-slot SLOT_NUMBER --out-file OUTPUT_FILE
                               [--print-stats]
       Export a Marlowe contract to a JSON file.

     Available options:
       --testnet-magic INTEGER            Network magic, or omit for mainnet.
       --stake-address ADDRESS            Stake address, if any.
-      --datum-account-hash PUB_KEY_HASH   Public key hash for the account.
-      --datum-account-value LOVELACE      Lovelace value for the account.
+      --roles-currency CURRENCY_SYMBOL   The currency symbol for roles, if any.
+      --contract-file CONTRACT_FILE      JSON input file for the contract.
-      --datum-min-slot MIN_SLOT           Minimum slot for the contract state.
+      --state-file STATE_FILE            JSON input file for the contract state.
       --redeemer-min-slot SLOT_NUMBER    Minimum slot for the redemption.
       --redeemer-max-slot SLOT_NUMBER    Maximum slot for the redemption.
       --out-file OUTPUT_FILE             JSON output file for contract.
       --print-stats                      Print statistics.
       -h,--help                          Show this help text

 The stake address can be omitted if no staking will be done at the script address.
+If the currency symbol is omitted, then ADA is used as the currency for the Marlowe roles.

-For the datum, the account hash corresponds to the public key of the actor withdrawing funds from the script and the account value corresponds to the amount withdrawn.
-The minimum slot is that of the [Marlowe state](../src/Language/Marlowe/SemanticsTypes.hs).
+See the `Contract` and `State` data types in [`Language.Marlowe.SemanticTypes`](../src/Language/Marlowe/SemanticsTypes.hs) for valid JSON to represent the contract and its state.
+The simplest contract is [`Close`](example.contract) and the [simplest state](example.state) is a public key for the actor withdrawing funds from the script and the amount withdrawn, along with a minimum slot number for the withdrawal.

 For the redeemer, the minimum and maximum slot numbers generally should match the `--invalid-before` and `--invalid-hereafter` options of `cardano-cli transaction build`.

+Optionally, this command will print on `stderr` the size and cost of the contract.

 # Example

-The following command creates the JSON file [example.marlowe](example.marlowe) that contains address, validator, datum, and redeemer information for a Marlowe contract.
+The following command uses the close contract [example.contract](example.contract) and the simple state [example.state](example.state) to create the datum to create the JSON file [example.marlowe](example.marlowe) that contains address, validator, datum, and redeemer information for a Marlowe contract.

     $ marlowe-cli export --testnet-magic 1097911063       \
-                         --datum-account-hash 0a11b0c7e25dc5d9c63171bdf39d9741b901dc903e12b4e162348e07 \
-                         --datum-account-value 3000000                                                 \
+                         --contract-file example.contract \
-                         --datum-min-slot 10                                                           \
+                         --state-file example.state       \
                          --redeemer-min-slot 1000         \
                          --redeemer-max-slot 43500000     \
                          --out-file example.marlowe       \
                          --print-stats

     Validator cost: ExBudget {exBudgetCPU = ExCPU 50941703, exBudgetMemory = ExMemory 171200}